vatsaaa/mcpoax/mcpoax.md

 #### Performance Overhead of Additional Protocol Layers

-MCP's position as an additional protocol layer between AI agents and underlying APIs introduces performance overhead that accumulates across integration patterns:
+As an additional protocol layer between AI agents and underlying APIs, MCP introduces performance overhead that accumulates across integration patterns:

 **Protocol Translation Latency**: Each MCP interaction requires translation between the MCP protocol and underlying API calls, adding latency to operations that could be performed directly against existing APIs.
 This translation overhead becomes significant in high-throughput scenarios where milliseconds matter.